huangxin77/firework_sdk_official/README.md

 	</style>

-Pleas refer to source code, to learn more about using VideoFeedFragment
+Pleas refer to demo source code, to learn more about using VideoFeedFragment.

 **VideoView**

+If you need granular control over UX/UI and integrade Firework SDK the hard way ( which unfortunately is true ), you can use VideoView.
-FireworkSDK provides view VideoView that you can embed in your view hierarchy.
-You can have control over player UX/UI.
+VideoView is custom view that encaspulates video playback.
+You can use VideoView as any other view in your view hierarchy.

+When you use VideoView, you also
+1. Initialize FireworkSDK
+2. Get VideoFeed
-VideoView provides api to pause - pause(), resume - resume(), seek -seek(milliseconds), get progress - getProgress(), set video to be played - setVideo(videoId)
+3. Initialize VideoView in your adapter ( the one attached to recyclerview or viewpager )  and set video to be played

-If you want to use VideoView, you have to first initialize FireworkSDK and request video feed.
+This is extra work that you don't need to worry about when using VideoFeedFragment.

+Initialize FireworkSDK the following way -

 	val fireworkSDK = FireworkSDK.initialize(applicationContext, appid, bundle_id, generateViewId(),
                         object : FireworkInitStatusListener {